 ESEA Flexibility Guidance Question - Did the SEA identify as focus schools all Title I-participating high schools with a graduation rate less than 60 percent over a number of years that are not identified as priority schools?

-There are no schools identified as focus based on the graduation rate because schools with a graduation rate lower than 60 percent for two or more consecutive years will always be identified as priority schoolPriority schools in D.C.
+There are no schools identified as focus based on the graduation rate because schools with a graduation rate lower than 60 percent for two or more consecutive years will always be identified as Priority schools in D.C.

 2. E.ii Provide the SEA’s list of focus schools in Table 2.